UW-Solar/Website-Reference/README.md

 For editing this website, we **HIGHLY RECOMMEND** using Visual Studio (VS) Code to edit the code for the website.
 It comes with an integrated Command Line and highlights the code nicely.
 The documentation will assume you are using VS Code and using VS Code will make your life much easier.
 Trust us.
 You can download it here: https://code.visualstudio.com/.

+Additionally, a few VS Code extensions will come in handy when developing/debugging the code.
+First, I would use the Vetur extension to help VS Code style and color .vue files.
+This makes looking over code nicer and plays well with VS Code's IntelliSense functionality: https://marketplace.visualstudio.com/items?itemName=octref.vetur

+Second, I recommend using the live server extension when testing if the statically-generated site works (from the dist folder): https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer.

 ## 3. Create a GitHub Account

 In order to make changes to the website, you'll need a GitHub account.
 Go to https://github.com/ and create an account.
 I'd recommend using an email other than your UW email for this account, since your UW email expires once you graduate.
 Once you do this, have one of the UW Solar administrators invite you to be an **OWNER** on the [UW Solar Account on GitHub](https://github.com/UW-Solar). **MAKE SURE YOU ARE AN OWNER (NOT A COLLABORATOR) OF THE UW SOLAR ORGANIZATION ON GITHUB, OR ELSE YOU WILL NOT BE ABLE TO EDIT THE WEBSITE**.
 Once you're invited, you should get a notification on your account dashboard or email.
 Accept the invitation and now you have access to UW Solar's GitHub projects!